 Course Drop and Withdrawal Information

-If you are planning to drop or withdraw from a CMU Global Campus course, please carefully read the following important information about the correct required procedures and the potential impact on your academic history and financial aid.
+If you are planning to drop or withdraw from a CMU Online course, please carefully read the following important information about the correct required procedures and the potential impact on your academic history and financial aid.

 Drop: Students must drop a course if they plan to stop attending before the course starts or prior to the 2nd meeting time for face-to-face courses or prior to the 2nd week of classes for a CMU Online course.